-We have undertaken local housing needs surveys in 24 Parishes (covering over 90% of the borough) with at least 2 further housing needs surveys expected to be completed by the end of the next monitoring period.
+We have undertaken local housing needs surveys in 24 Parishes (covering over 90% of the borough).
 There is a rolling programme of updates of the Housing Needs Surveys, and the Council has already made progress on updating the first surveys to be completed (in 2004, 2005 and 2006).
 Housing Needs surveys are also undertaken in response to any planning proposals or enquiries, which will require an assessment of housing need.